logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 constexpr int sz = size();    // ok only if size is a constexpr function
 ```

+The types we can use in a `constexpr` are known as **literal types** because they are simple enough to have literal values.

+- that arithmetic, reference, and pointer types are literal types,
+- `Sales_item`, `std::string` are not literal types,
+- other kind of literal types in § 7.5.6 (p.
+299) and § 19.3 (p.
+832).

 > we'll see in § 6.5.2 (p.
 239) that the new standard lets us define certain functions as `constexpr`.

-> It is important to understand that when we define a pointer in a `constexpr` declaration, the `constexpr` specifier applies to the pointer, not the type to which the pointer points.
+> It is important to understand that when we define a pointer in a `constexpr` declaration, the `constexpr` specifier **applies to the pointer**, not the type to which the pointer points.

 ``` c++
 const int *p = nullptr;     // p: a pointer to a const int